Flop Starz: Voice cast

-Back at the mall, Candace, having failed to bust her brothers, is downtrodden until Jeremy tells her the boys' fun shouldn't ruin her good time and that she should sing anyway.
-She joins the band in singing their hit song in a reunion concert.
-Thinking she has finally made it, Candace is devastated when the band announces its retirement.
-Everyone else leaves the closing mall, leaving her in the dark alone.

 Production

 Series co-creators, Dan Povenmire and Swampy Marsh, wrote the story for "Flop Starz;" Sherm Cohen and Antoine Guilbaud, meanwhile, constructed the storyboards.
 Povenmire directed the episode, which he did for the majority of the season.
 Povenmire and Marsh wrote the featured song, "Gitchee Gitchee Goo," like they do with all of the music in the show.
 That song and Perry's "secret agent theme" were the first pitched to Disney, who enjoyed it so much they wanted the pair to write a song for every episode.

 The Disney company wanted to start off the series in a "big way."
 Instead of premiering it with the pilot episode, "Rollercoaster", they chose "Flop Starz" and aired it on the same day in every country in which the Disney Channel was broadcast; over one hundred and fifty territories.
 This caused for the episode to air almost six months later than originally planned as different countries adapted the script and hired voice actors to rerecord lines in the selected languages.
 They also had a real platypus on set.
 Despite the delay, the episode officially aired on 1 February 2008, starting off the month-long marathon Disney titled "Phineas and Ferb-uary."